Teo Mora: Life and work

 tangent cone algorithm and its extension of Buchberger theory of Gröbner bases and related algorithm earlier to non-commutative polynomial rings and more recently to effective rings; less significant the notion of Gröbner fan; marginal, with respect to the other authors, his contribution to the FGLM algorithm.

-Mora is on the managing-editorial-board of the journal AAECC published by Springer, and was also formerly an editor of the Bulletin of the Iranian Mathematical Society.
+Mora is on the managing-editorial-board of the journal Applicable Algebra in Engineering, Communication and Computing published by Springer, and was also formerly an editor of the Bulletin of the Iranian Mathematical Society.

 He is the author of the tetralogy Solving Polynomial Equation Systems: